api2cart/scala-sdk/docs/ProductApi.md

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

+    val default: Boolean = true // Boolean | Specifies the set of default/not default currencies

+    val avail: Boolean = false // Boolean | Specifies the set of available/not available currencies

+    val responseFields: String = {return_message,pagination,result{currency}} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val params: String = name,iso3,default,avail // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val exclude: String = name,iso3,default,avail // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all

-    val responseFields: String = {return_message,pagination,result{currency}} // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val default: Boolean = true // Boolean | Specifies the set of default/not default currencies

-    val avail: Boolean = false // Boolean | Specifies the set of available/not available currencies

-    val request = apiInstance.productCurrencyList(start, count, params, pageCursor, exclude, responseFields, default, avail) val response = apiInvoker.execute(request)
+    val request = apiInstance.productCurrencyList(start, count, pageCursor, default, avail, responseFields, params, exclude) val response = apiInvoker.execute(request)

     response.onComplete {